The 2026 National K-12 Cybersecurity Leadership Conference

 What to expect?

-• Pre-Conference K-12 Tabletop/Incident Response Exercise to learn from and with peers, while helping to prioritize your information needs for the conference
+Pre-Conference Workshops + K-12 Tabletop/Incident Response Exercise to learn from and with peers, while helping to prioritize your information needs for the conference

-• Capture the Flag (CTF) Contest to test your cybersecurity skills
+Capture the Flag (CTF) Contest to test your cybersecurity skills (hosted by the U.S. Department of Education’s Privacy Technical Assistance Center (PTAC))

 Accepted presentations/workshops (confirmed):